liblime/jspec/README.md

 ## Custom Matchers

 First lets create a simple equality matcher.
-In the case below JSpec is smart enough to realize this is simply a binary operator, and simply transforms this into 'actual ##= expected'
+In the case below JSpec is smart enough to realize this is simply a binary operator, and simply transforms this into `actual === expected`

     JSpec.addMatchers({
       equal : '##='